UK’s National Children’s Book Awards

 Established in 2016 in honour of Klaus Flugge, a long-serving figure in publishing and the founder of Andersen Press.
 Klaus Flugge was particularly influential as a publisher in the world of picture books and discovered and nurtured many of today’s most distinguished illustrators including Chris Riddell, fellow judge Tony Ross, and David McKee, creator of Elmer the Elephant.
 So fittingly the award’s full title is The Klaus Flugge Prize for the Most Exciting Newcomer to Picture Book Illustration!
 Shortlist for this award are announced at the end of April and the winner is revealed in September

-Founded in 1967, the prize has a tradition of finding new voices in children’s fiction before the rest of the world is aware of them!
-It is the only children’s book award judged by children’s authors
+Founded in 1967 this prize had a tradition of finding new voices in children’s fiction before the rest of the world was aware of them!
+It was the only children’s book award judged by children’s authors

 Scholastic announced the launch of this brand new book prize in October 2015 to celebrate the best funny books in children’s literature after it was announced that the Roald Dahl Funny Prize would not continue.
 The Laugh Out Loud Book prize (the ‘Lollies’) will be awarded in three categories:

 - Best Laugh Out Loud Book for 6-8s